ItakEjgo/mvzd/README.md

   Execute on any historical version:
   - `range_count` / `range_report`
   - `knn_search`
+- **Polygon Support**
+  - Build, update, and intersect query for rectangles.
+- **Disk Interactions**
+  - Store/Load an entire version to/from disk.
 - **Parallel Updates**
   - Update to the multi-version index can be highly in parallel.
 - **High Efficiency**